 Finally, we created medication checklist activities designed to motivate members to take their medications as prescribed by doing medication check-in activities every two months.
 Completing this checklist activity would also result in a reward for the member.

-To bring it all together, we leveraged a multi-channel outreach and engagement approach.
+To bring it all together, we leveraged an omnichannel outreach and engagement approach.
 This allowed for members to engage in the way they were most comfortable.
-Whether it was through direct mail, postcards, email, IVR, live agents, or digital channels, members were given several options to engage.
+Whether it was through direct mail, postcards, email, interactive voice, live agents, or digital channels, members were given several options to engage.
 As always, member abrasion was top of mind when designing this program.
 The maximum number of touch points was contingent on engagement in the program and available outreach channels to avoid overcommunication and abrasion.

 Strong, Consistent Engagement Led to Increased Utilization Before Year End

 The goal of this program was to improve medication adherence for members managing 1 or more of 3 chronic conditions—diabetes, hypertension, and/or high cholesterol.
-Over the course of the year, Icario and the health plan learned a lot about long-term member engagement and gleaned many valuable, key insights, including:
+Over the course of the year, Icario and the health plan gleaned many valuable, key insights, including: